-There will be 5 toilet facilities available to the EYFS 3 in Nursery and 2 in Squirrels, and there will be hygienic changing facilities located in both the Nursery and the Squirrels room containing a supply of towels and spare clothes.
+There will be 5 toilet facilities available to the EYFS 4 in Reception, 3 in Nursery and 2 in Squirrels, and there will be hygienic changing facilities located in both the Nursery and the Squirrels room containing a supply of towels and spare clothes.
 Nappy changing facilities will also be available.